replayio/docs/content/2. test-suites/playwright/continuous-integration/git-hub-actions.md

 ```

 ### Uploading failed tests only
 By default, all test replays are uploaded no matter the result.
-If you want upload only the failed recordings, you can define the step to do so using `filter{:yml}` property:
+If you want upload only the failed recordings, you can define the step to do so using `filter`{language=yml}` property:

 ```yml {19} filename=".github/workflows/e2e.yml" copy
 name: Replay tests